infiniteflight/infiniteflight-docs/getting-started-guide/home-user-interface/logbook.md

 Step 5

-: Your file will be saved to the location you selected
+: Your file will be saved to the location you have selected